Breadcrumbs

 Who can help me with my visa and residence permits?

-Once you are accepted into the programme, the local admission teams at each university will provide you with the necessary documents and guidance to apply for a visa or residence permit.
+Once you are accepted into the programme, the admission team and the local international services at each University of Applied Sciences will provide you with the necessary documents and guidance to apply for a visa or residence permit.
 However, the responsibility for obtaining the visa remains with the student.

 Please note that visa processing times vary by country and may take several months.
 We strongly advise you to apply immediately after receiving your admission letter.